WorklogWiz/timesheet/README.md

 Rust learning project to extract and update hours logged in Jira.

- * `jira_dbms` - library that manages the Postgres SQL database that Kristian Nessa created for me.
  * `jira_lib` - library with various functions to retrieve data from Jira
  * `jira_worklog` - command line utility to register logged hours into Jira
  * `jira_worklog_etl` - command line utility to extract all Jira worklogs for all issues for all projects not marked as private and shove them